-Your Do-It-Yourself attitude is commendable, but at some point you’ll need to hire a home repair contractor and pay someone to fix something in your home.
-There are going to be situations when you don’t have the time, inclination or skill to make a particular repair or do some of the work you need done.
-We all hire someone to fix something in our house at some point, including me.
-What I’d like to do here is give you some guidance on when and how to select a home repair or maintenance contractor.
+Your "do-it-yourself" attitude is commendable, but at some point, you’ll need to hire a home repair contractor and pay someone to fix something in your home.
+There are going to be situations when you don’t have the time, inclination or skill to make a particular repair or do some of the work you need to be done.
+We all hire someone to fix something in our house at some point.
+What you'll find here is some guidance on when and how to select a home repair or maintenance contractor.

 Types of Home Repair Contractors

-When you need repair work done on your home you will usually hire a a specialty type of tradesman called a “Subcontractor” which is different than a General Contractor (GC) or Builder.
-A General Contractor or Builder is a company that will construct a major renovation project or build a new home and hires all the individual specialty Subcontractors.
+When you need repair work done on your home, you will usually hire a specialty type of tradesman called a “subcontractor” which is different than a general contractor (GC) or builder.
+A general contractor or builder is a company that will construct a major renovation project or build a new home and hires all the individual specialty subcontractors.

-The GC is the “generalist” and subcontractors are the “specialists”.
-But when you need a specific thing fixed in your home, you need a specialist.
-And that person is the specialty subcontractor, for example, a plumber.
+The GC is the “generalist” and subcontractors are the “specialists.”
+When you need a specific thing fixed in your home, you need a specialist, and that person is the specialty subcontractor, for example, a plumber.

 When it comes to hiring someone for maintenance tasks a lot of people who do this work may not be a licensed subcontractor at all.
-They may just be a “guy with a truck”, for example a gutter cleaner, or leaf raker or sometimes a painter.
+They may just be a “guy with a truck,” for example a gutter cleaner, or leaf raker or sometimes a painter.
 Although using these types of people may work out, you must be careful since workmanship concerns and liability issues still exist but you won’t have the legal protection you have when using a licensed contractor.
-So I recommend just avoiding the temptation altogether and always use a licensed contractor.
+In short, avoid the temptation altogether and always use a licensed contractor.

 If you’re venturing beyond a simple home repair project to new technically challenging installations such as adding electrical circuits or adding a sink, you should first check to see if a permit is required from your local building department.

 You don’t need a permit for many home repairs but you may need a permit for “new work” especially for electrical, heating, cooling and plumbing.
-In some cases, the permit will require that a licensed contractor do the work to protect the public’s health, safety and welfare.
-In some cases it may be required that the local Building Inspector review your work during construction and after its completion.
+In some cases, the permit will require that a licensed contractor does the work to protect the public’s health, safety, and welfare.
+In some cases, it may be required that the local building inspector review your work during construction and after its completion.

-If you find that a licensed contractor is not required for the permit or that the work you want to do can be covered under a “Home Owner’s Permit” then I’d suggest you ask yourself three questions:
+If you find that a licensed contractor is not required for the permit or that the work you want to do can be covered under a “Home Owner’s Permit” then you should ask yourself three questions: